xavierleroy/cryptokit/README.md

 RSA encryption and decryption was implemented from scratch, using the Zarith OCaml library for arbitrary-precision arithmetic, which itself uses GMP.
 Modular  exponentiation is the constant-time implementation provided by GMP.
 The Chinese remainder theorem is exploited when possible, though.
 Like all ciphers in this library, the RSA implementation is *not* protected against timing attacks.

 RSA key generation uses GMP's `nextprime` function for probabilistic primality testing.

+Elliptic curves are implemented in pure OCaml, using Zarith for arbitrary-precision arithmetic.
+Only curves in Weiestrass short form are supported at this point.
+The implementation follows closely Cedric Mesnil's ECpy Python library  https://github.com/cslashm/ECPy .
+The implementation makes zero effort to be constant time and is definitely not protected against timing attacks.

+The test vectors for ECDSA signature are taken from RFC 6979.

 The hardware RNG uses the RDRAND instruction of recent x86 processors, if supported.
 It is not available on other platforms.
 A check is included to reject the broken RDRAND on AMD Ryzen 3000 processors (https://arstechnica.com/gadgets/2019/10/how-a-months-old-amd-microcode-bug-destroyed-my-weekend/).